Supreme Court won't hear challenge to Maryland assault weapons ban

 “I would not wait to decide whether the government can ban the most popular rifle in America,” Thomas wrote.
 “That question is of critical importance to tens of millions of law-abiding AR–15 owners throughout the country.”

-Justice Brett Kavanaugh agreed with the decision to pass on the case now, but he said that he is skeptical that such bans are constitutional and that he expects the court will address the issue “in the next term or two.”
+Justice Brett Kavanaugh agreed with the decision to pass on the case now but indicated that he is skeptical such bans are constitutional and that he expects the court will address the issue “in the next term or two.”

 The Maryland law was passed after the 2012 shooting at Sandy Hook Elementary School in Connecticut that killed 20 children and six adults.
 The shooter was armed with an AR-15, one of the firearms commonly referred to as an assault weapon.

 Several states have similar measures, and congressional Democrats have also supported the concept.
-The challengers had argued that people have a constitutional right to own the firearms like the AR-15.
+The challengers had argued that people have a constitutional right to own the firearms like the AR-15, which most gun owners use legally.

 Ten states and the District of Columbia have similar laws, covering major cities like New York and Los Angeles.
 Congress allowed a national assault weapons ban to expire in 2004.